SAP-samples/teched2022-DT262/exercises/ex1/README.md

 ## Exercise 1.1 Acquire the Pre-built Bot Template Project From the Store

-After completing these steps you will have aquire the SAP S/4HANA Cloud Out-of-box prebuilt template for Purchase Requisition creation from SAP Bot Store and extend the scenario to include the approval process via the Workflow.
+After completing these steps you will have aquire the SAP S/4HANA Cloud Out-of-box prebuilt template for Purchase Requisition(PR) creation from SAP Bot Store and extend the scenario to include the approval process via the Workflow.

 1. Login to the SAP Build Process Automation Tenant using below url and Navigate to <b>Store</b>